metrorailings/OwlBlog/content/posts/week-14-insights.md

 Seems like the Cardinals defensive front have keyed in on the weaknesses of the Giants offensive line.
 Either that or the Giants simply struggle handling the blitz.

+Nothing but man coverage against New York's defenders.
+Seems to be working though, none of the Giants receivers are really shaking free.
+Is that more because of scheme or more because Daniel Jones is just not reading the open routes first?

 ***

 ## Broncos @ Panthers